jtkovacs/jtkovacs.github.io/REFS/models.md

 _For information systems-related applications of modeling, see [notes on system and process modeling;](modeling.html) for business applications of models as analytic frameworks, see [notes on project management](project-management.html) and [process improvement.](process-improvement.html)_

+# Models for ...

+## Decision-making

+We talk about decision-making models for normative reasons (to help us make better decisions) and positive ones (to predict or analyze others’ decisions)

+Multi-criterion models (many features bundled together):
+Can plot options in multidimensional space and calculate least distance to ideal point; this is a spatial model.
+A preference is spatial if people prefer things “just right” rather than infinitely large or small.
+Use a matrix and compare column by column; compute score or weighted score, e.g. MCRI decision

+Probabilistic models (uncertainty in the world):
+Probability basics:
+Classical probability: easy to calculate, e.g. for a dice
+Frequency: can estimate probability by counting lots of data; makes assumption of stationarity Subjective probabilities: dangerous, subject to bias, make easily violate axioms of probability Decision trees: write down payoffs and probabilities; also can infer what other people think p is based on their decisions, or calculate payoffs knowing probabilities
+Value of information: calculate value without and with information; then take the difference

+## Mechanism design

+Formalizing institutions; designing the rules of the game by defining permitted actions and payoffs.

+Hidden actions: Effort={0,1}; Outcome={Good,Bad}; p(Good|Effort=1)=1; p(Good|Effort=0)=p; c, cost of effort=1.
+Contract: pay M if Good, 0 if Bad→ Payoff(effort=1)=M-c and Payoff(effort=0)=pM; set M-c>pM → M>c/(1-p).

+Hidden information: Ability={a,b}; cost(a)=c, cost(b)=C. Contract: pay M after k hours where M>kc, M<kC → k=M/C. Costly signaling; how does this apply to internships?

+Auction design: From the perspective of the seller, the objective is to get as much money as possible for a fixed amount of goods.
+Three basic designs: ascending bid vs. sealed bid vs. second price bid.
+In second price bidding, people makes a sealed bid; the highest bid wins but they actually pay the amount of the second highest bidder.
+For an ascending bid, the winner may not reach their upper limit; the item sells at just over the upper limit of the person with the second highest WTP.
+For second price bidding, a rational bidder will bid their true WTP because this maximizes ‘net gain’: WTP - actual price paid.
+Prevents arms race dynamic.
+In sealed bids, people tend to underbid; in fact, the optimal bid is WTP/2 .This turns out to be the expected value of the second highest bidder.
+→ revenue equivalence thm

+Mechanisms in public goods projects:
+Clarke-Groves-Vickery Pivot mechanism: each person states what the project is worth to them.
+If the sum of these claims is higher than the cost of hte project, then the project goes ahead with each paying only the minimum amount needed to make the project viable: e.g. person_1 pays max{cost - V2 - V3 … - Vn, 0}. → everyone has an incentive to reveal their true value, rather than over- or under-bidding.
+All mechanisms for these sorts of problems have trade-offs.

+## Prediction

+Prediction at the individual level → “[W]e tend to pay undue attention to single model thinkers.
+We shouldn’t.
+We should heed the advice of those who think more subtly.
+Better still, we should learn many models ourselves.”
+We’ve looked at three types of predictive models: categorical, linear, and Markov

+Prediction by groups → Wisdom of crowds = f(individual’s accuracy, diversity of ideas) Crowd’s error = Avg error - Variation

+## Categorization

+Categorical: data can be sorted into different ‘boxes’ Calculation of total variation: subtract mean from each data point, square and sum the results Proper categories greatly reduce total variation
+R2 = %variation explained = (total_variation_pre-categories - total_variation_with_categories)/tv_pc

 # Models theorizing ...